top of page

-From 1915 to 1917 the title was registered to M. McCraith (Sir Malcolm McCraith), c/o Keefer & Townley.
+From 1915 to 1917 the title was registered to Malcolm McCraith, c/o Keefer & Townley.
 McCraith was part of the Savary Island Park Association which was responsible for selling the previously subdivided lots.

 In 1942 the property was purchased by Allen and Leone Mace.
 They later had a son, Russell.
 The Mace family came to Savary as a result of the marriage between Harry Keefer and Gertrude Mace.
 Mr. Keefer brought Gertie’s father, Allan Mace Sr., to Savary to help build a hotel near what is now the wharf.
 When Mr. Mace became ill, he convinced his son Bill, a carpenter by trade, to take his place.
 Bill brought his family to the island, and eventually built his own house as well as many of the early Savary houses.
 Allen and Leone Mace ran a general store to the east of the wharf.
 Allen was also a builder and general handyman.
 One of his jobs was delivering large blocks of ice wrapped in sawdust, brought up by freight boat, for the ice chests of homeowners.